ritvikmath/jekyll-now/_posts/2018-10-27-HealthStats.md

 </center>
 </figure>

-* It is pretty clear to see that the **average calories in increases with decreasing mood**, and the **average calories out increases with increasing mood**.
+* It is pretty clear to see that the **average calories-in increases with decreasing mood**, and the **average calories-out increases with increasing mood**.
 While there is really no real science I can give here, I can say that I felt much better on days where I got a workout in and when I didn't eat so much that I felt like crap at the end of the day.

 More recently, in early August I became so fixated on losing weight that I **found myself visiting the scale three or four times in a single day**, often surprised when nothing had changed in two hours.
 I knew that weight was one of the biggest metrics that I wanted to track, but also that this daily tracking was morally killing me.
 I opted to forego the potentially useful data in favor of my sanity.
 I'm currently at a system where I just **check my weight a few times a month** and note it down rather than checking it every day.